kibook/s1kd-tools/s1kd-validate/README.md

 -d &lt;dir&gt;
 Search for schemas in &lt;dir&gt;.
 Normally, the URI of the schema is used to fetch it locally or over a network, but this option will force searching to be performed only in the specified directory.

+-X &lt;URI&gt;
+Exclude an XML namespace from the validation.
+Elements in the namespace specified by &lt;URI&gt; are ignored.

 -v -q -D
 Set the verbosity of the output, verbose, quiet, and debug.
 Verbose will explictly indicate success, rather than simply not displaying any errors.
 Quiet will not output anything.